 - You need to be able to sing in tune.

 - You will probably want to begin a normal warm-up routine at home before you practice.
-This will be good for your voice and, depending on what you choose to use for warm-ups, you can specifically working on many different skills at once (for example: flexibility, range, breath control, dynamic (volume) control, etc.)
+This will be good for your voice and depending on what you choose to do for warm-ups, you can specifically work on many different skills at once (i.e. flexibility, range, breath control, dynamic (volume) control, etc.).

 - In order to keep your level consistent and/or improve, you will want to make sure you have a plan for practicing the songs at home, either with the help of learning tracks or not.
 It’s just like exercising the body – if you do it on a regular basis, you will reap the benefits, and if you don’t, you’ll definitely see the decline.

 VOICE PARTS IN BARBERSHOP SINGING

 There are certain things you may want to know depending on the part you will be singing.
 Most of us are familiar with the SATB or SSAA choral music, where the melody is usually in the First Soprano line, above all others.
 The voice parts in barbershop harmony for women have different names and functions than they do in other SATB or SSAA vocal styles.
 The LEAD voice generally sings the melody and is below the TENOR harmony; the TENOR part sings the highest note in the chord; the BARITONE part fills in the all-important missing note in a chord that may be above and below the melody; the BASS part supplies the harmonic foundation (root or fifth) of the chord.
 Similar to choral music, minimal vibrato should be apparent in barbershop singing.
 Wide and obvious vibratos tend to hamper the “lock and ring” that we look for in our chords.